 In 1995, Emin produced her first work of enduring fame.
 Most simply described as an embroidered tent, it displayed1 the names of Everyone I Have Ever Slept With in her life until that time, rendered in coloured threads.
 As well as sexual partners, it recalled the impoverished circumstances of her early years in its list of family members, and it took on a painfully confessional aspect through the inclusion of the names she gave to her two aborted children.
 The work was first seen in public as part of the Minky Manky group exhibition at the South London Gallery.
 The event was organised by Emin's one-time boyfriend Carl Friedman - whose name appeared in the fabric.

 Emin was by now well-known in art circles, but the general public were still unaware of her.
 All that changed through a Channel 4 TV debate, broadcast live in the small hours after the awarding of the 1997 Turner Prize.
-The theme of the program was The Death of Painting, suggested by the complete absence of canvasses from the prize shortlist and by the already three-year-long streak of conceptual art winners.
+The theme of the programme was The Death of Painting, suggested by the complete absence of canvasses from the prize shortlist and by the already three-year-long streak of conceptual art winners.
 The participants in the studio discussion included Waldemar Januszczak, Roger Scruton and, of course, Tracey Emin.

 Emin may have been selected as a potential iconoclast, given her renowned excitability and her connections with the then-emerging Stuckist cause.
-In the event, the program's producers were rewarded with an exhibition they could hardly have anticipated.
+In the event, the programme's producers were rewarded with an exhibition they could hardly have anticipated.
 Although she would later attribute her demeanour to painkillers administered to treat a broken finger, Tracey was clearly drunk.
 After contributing only giggles, spilled cigarette ash and incoherent murmurs for most of the discussion, she finally reacted to the ridicule of the academic panellists by rounding on everyone present.
 The broadcast ended with Emin declaring that 'no real people' would be watching anyway, before storming off the set to 'be with my friends and my mum'.
 The newspapers revelled in the spectacle and the bad language.
 For reasons quite unconnected with her artistic accomplishments, the self-styled 'Mad Tracey from Margate' had become a national celebrity.

 Her own contribution to the notoriety of the Turner Prize came two years later.
 My Bed is now so famous that most people believe that Tracey Emin won the 1999 contest2.
 In fact, she was only short-listed.